Joey Carbery: Munster

 Carbery signed a two-year contract extension with Munster in March 2019.
 The ankle injury Carbery sustained whilst on international duty with Ireland at the 2019 Rugby World Cup was aggravated post-tournament, ruling him out for a number of games.
 He made his return from injury for the province on 28 December 2019, featuring off the bench in Munster's 13–6 defeat against Carbery's former club Leinster in round 9 of the 2019–20 Pro14.
 However, a wrist injury sustained after Carbery played the full 80 minutes in Munster's 38–17 defeat against Ulster on 3 January 2020 required surgery, and during his rehabilitation for that injury, it was decided that Carbery would also undergo surgery for the ankle injury sustained while on international duty during the world cup, ruling him out for the remainder of the 2019–20 season and indefinitely thereafter.

 Carbery made his long-awaited return from injury on 26 February 2021, thirteen months after his last appearance for the province.
 He came on as a replacement for Rory Scannell in the 63rd minute of Munster's 20–11 away win against Cardiff Blues in round 13 of the 2020–21 Pro14, converting Niall Scannell's 77th minute try to secure the victory.
 In his first start since returning from injury, against Scarlets on 12 March 2021, Carbery converted all four of Munster's tries and earned the Man-of-the-Match award in their 28–10 win against the Welsh side.

 In a further injury blow, Carbery suffered a fractured elbow in the final minutes of Munster opening 2021–22 Champions Cup fixture away to Wasps on 12 December 2021, which required surgery.
 He signed a two-year contract extension with Munster in January 2022.

 Having missed the first leg of Munster's 2021–22 Champions Cup round of 16 fixture away to English club Exeter Chiefs due to injury, which the hosts won 13–8, Carbery returned for the second leg one week later on 16 April 2022 to score 21 points, including a try, two conversions and four penalties for a 100% return off the kicking tee, in the province's 26–10 home win, which secured a 34–23 aggregate win and a record-extending 19th Champions Cup quarter-final for Munster.
 Carbery earned his 50th cap for Munster when he started in their 40–30 away win against Italian side Benetton in round 13 of the 2022–23 United Rugby Championship on 28 January 2023.
+Injuries and the emergence of Jack Crowley left relatively few opportunities for Carbery in the 2023-4 season and he was released in the summer of 2024.

+Bordeaux

+In July 2024, Carbery moved, with his family to follow once a passport was sorted for his son, to begin a new contract with Bordeaux Bègles.